engrmarkjhoncipriano-sketch/CO513-PROGRAMMING-ASSIGNMENT-1--CIPRIANO/README.md

 separates the 8-bit input into its two 4-bit nibbles, shifts them to their new positions, and then combines them using the ORR instruction, storing the final swapped value in r1.

 YT LINK: https://youtu.be/uEzjlqrkEnM

+# PROBLEM 5: Find the Maximum Value in an Array